ronoaldo/mercurio/README.md

 To test locally, you can use:

-    make run-interactive
+    make run

-This command will use `docker compose` to execute all the services needed, including a local PostgreSQL database, the Mapserver backend and the game server itself.
+This command will use `docker compose` to execute all the services needed, including a local PostgreSQL database, the Discord chat bridge and the game server itself.

 To test the server, launch the minetest client and connect with `127.0.0.1`